Zojax/QZ3/docs/narrative/layout.md

 If you want to provide some logic in the pagelet, such as getting needed values or processing some request arguments, you can provide a mix-in class.
-QuickZopeCMS pagelet system uses the update/render pattern, so pagelet classes have the "update" method that performs required actions, and the "render" method that does the rendering of pagelet.
+QZ3 pagelet system uses the update/render pattern, so pagelet classes have the "update" method that performs required actions, and the "render" method that does the rendering of pagelet.